 1.Home computers are no longer the main source of pornography for youth or children.

 In my parent’s generation, pornography was something generally accessible only in magazine shops and adult movie stores located far away from the areas in which they lived.
 Later, the internet allowed pornography into our homes through the family computer.
 In response to that unwelcome advance, Church leaders repeatedly gave counsel about keeping our family computers in open places and using effective filtering software on our home computers.
 That wise counsel still applies today.
-Parents who are not using parental controls or filtering software on their home computers and laptops are unwisely putting their children at risk.

 Today, parents need to realize that with the proliferation of personal mobile devices (e.g., smartphones, tablets, iPods), these mobile devices have become ground zero in the fight against pornography.
 For one thing, those who are trapped by pornography usually feel they can more easily conceal their online behavior if they use a personal mobile device to access it.